 Vision Mātauranga is the Ministry of Business, Innovation and Enterprise (MBIE)’s policy.
-Its purpose:
+Its purpose is to:

-- To use the science and innovation system to help unlock the potential of Māori knowledge, people and resources for the benefit of New Zealand
+- Use the science and innovation system to help unlock the potential of Māori knowledge, people and resources for the benefit of New Zealand

-- To recognise Māori as important partners in science and innovation; both as inter-generational guardians of significant natural resources and indigenous knowledge, and owners and managers of commercial assets
+- Recognise Māori as important partners in science and innovation; both as inter-generational guardians of significant natural resources and indigenous knowledge, and owners and managers of commercial assets

-- To build the capability of Māori individuals, businesses, incorporations, rūnanga, trusts, iwi, hapū, and marae to engage with science and innovation
+- Build the capability of Māori individuals, businesses, incorporations, rūnanga, trusts, iwi, hapū, and marae to engage with science and innovation

-- To maximise the quality of the relationship between Māori and the Crown through science and innovation through the Treaty of Waitangi.
+- Maximise the quality of the relationship between Māori and the Crown through science and innovation through the Treaty of Waitangi.
 (MBIE Vision Mātauranga policy)

 Data management procedures

-Te nohonga kaitiaki - This project will develop guidelines for genomic research with Taonga species that explicitly incorporate Vision Mātauranga into benefit sharing and commercialisation pathways.
+Te Nohonga Kaitiaki: Now complete, this project has developed guidelines for genomic research with Taonga species that explicitly incorporate Vision Mātauranga and support greater benefit sharing.

-We support the Summer Internship for Indigenous Genomics in Aotearoa.
+We support the Summer Internship for Indigenous Genomics in Aotearoa SING Aotearoa